University of Charleston

 Additional Immunizations and Tests Required for International Students

 • Tuberculosis (TB).
-All full-time international students must provide documentation of having had a Tuberculin skin test (PPD) or blood test to screen for tuberculosis (TB) within six months prior to enrollment in the University regardless of prior BCG immunizations.
+All full-time international students must provide documentation of having had a Tuberculin skin test (PPD) or blood test to screen for tuberculosis (TB) within six months prior to enrollment in the University, regardless of prior BCG immunizations.
 If the results of either test are positive, a chest x-ray is required.
-A student may request a waiver from tuberculin skin testing if the student is from a country that the Centers for Disease Control have identified as having a low prevalence of tuberculosis.
+A student may request a waiver from tuberculin skin testing if the student is from a country that the Centers for Disease Control has identified as having a low prevalence of tuberculosis.

-Immunizations Recommended for All Charleston and Beckley Students
+Immunizations Recommended for All Students

 • Hepatitis A. All entering full-time students are encouraged to have the hepatitis A Vaccination if they travel to countries or areas where cases of hepatitis A are moderately active.